Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 Summit (2,483 m): The peak of Nyoho has a small shrine and a summit marker.
 The views from here extend across the Nikko mountain range: Nantai to the southwest, Shirane to the northwest, and the broader volcanic landscape of Tochigi and Gunma prefectures spreading in every direction.
 On clear mornings, this is one of the quietest and most remarkable summit views in the Kanto mountains.

-Shrine on Nyoho Mountain peak, Nikko Japan The small shrine at the Nyoho summit.
-A quiet and fitting presence on one of Nikko’s most remote peaks.
+The small shrine at the Nyoho summit — a quiet, fitting presence on one of Nikko’s most remote peaks.

 Best Season